Early Childhood Education diploma

 What do I need to get in?

 To study in this program, you must be at least 19 years of age and be able to provide your own transportation to field sites.
-When you apply, you’ll be asked to complete the Composition Placement Test and must achieve a score of at least 48, or have at least a grade of C in a post-secondary English or Communications course, or satisfy the UFV English proficiency test.
-You’ll then be asked to attend an orientation meeting and interview with faculty.
+When you apply, you’ll be required to meet the English requirements.
+There are many ways to meet this requirement.
+One of the requirements for example is to have completed English 12 in high school with a C+ or better.
+If you did not meet that requirement there are many other ways you can meet it.
+Please review the UFV calendar to find out how.
+You’ll then be asked to attend an orientation meeting and interview.

 Anything else I need to know?